 Not technically in Puglia, Matera is just over the border in Basilicata and well worth visiting.

-Nestled on a rocky outcrop Matera is home to Sassi – a complex of cave dwellings which have been inhabited since the 8th century.
-As living conditions became increasingly dire during 1952, citizens were evacuated from these quarters and replaced by museums like Casa Grotta di Vico Solitario which contains antique furniture and artisan instruments.
+Nestled on a rocky outcrop, Matera is home to the Sassi, a complex of cave dwellings which have been inhabited since the 8th century.
+As living conditions became increasingly dire during 1952, citizens were evacuated from these quarters and replaced by museums like Casa Grotta di Vico Solitario, which contains antique furniture and artisan instruments.

-In the city, you’ll find the Cathedral of San Giovanni Battista and the Church of Santa Maria della Grotta which are well worth a visit.
+In the city, you’ll find the Cathedral of San Giovanni Battista and the Church of Santa Maria della Grotta, which are well worth visiting.

-There are a lot of unique places to explore here, from the cave hotels to the Cripta del Peccato Originale, or ‘Crypt of Original Sin’.
-You’ll be able to see frescos that date back to the 8th century here, so if you enjoy art from the Byzantine era then this is one you won’t want to miss.
+There are many unique places to explore here, from the cave hotels to the Cripta del Peccato Originale, or ‘Crypt of Original Sin’.
+You’ll be able to see frescos dating back to the 8th century here, so if you enjoy art from the Byzantine era, then this is one you won’t want to miss.

 Check current prices of hotels and lodgings in Matera on Booking.com here.